storybookjs/marko/addons/controls/README.md

   <img src="./docs/media/addon-controls-args-logging.png" width="100%" />
 </center>

-Since the args directly matches the `Button`'s props, we can simply pass it into the args directly:
+Since the args directly matches the `Button`'s props, we can pass it into the args directly:

 ```jsx
 export const Basic = (args) => <Button {...args} />;